MileHacker Logo

 Weitou Village

-A coastal village with historical significance, known for its proximity to the Taiwan Strait.
+A coastal village with historical significance, known for how near it is to the Taiwan Strait.

 Discover Village Life